majidaldo/personal-compute-cloud/README.md

 *Variables*

 Project variables are located in `.env` files in the `config/` folder.
 There is no immediate need for changing these variables as I tried to make everything as automatic and reasonable as possible.
+You may want to remove the line `control_path = /tmp` in `ansible/ansible.cfg` as it is a cygwin hack.

 *Dockerfiles*